harryzhou2000/dwgSim/notes.md

 ## Examination Process

 Using AutoCAD 2016 for producing .dwg and xxx-ac.dxf (R2013) example files.

+The xxx-ac.dxf files are used as reference, and .dwg files are input of dwgSim and converted to .json and .dxf files.

 Using libreCAD to try opening converted dxf files.

 ## Structure of Output